Focus on carbon

 We support the global target as established by the United Nations Framework Convention on Climate Change (UNFCCC) in the Paris Agreement 2015 to keep global temperature rise within 1.5 degrees, and we support the New Zealand target of becoming carbon neutral by 2050.
 Our own Emissions Reduction Plan reflects this, with our Scope 1 and 2 emissions target to reach net zero CO2e by 2030, and absolute zero emissions by 2050.

-We're the world's first airport to achieve Level 4 Transformation of the Airports Council International “Airport Carbon Accreditation” programme - the highest level of airport carbon reduction best practice.
+We're the world's first airport to achieve Level 4 Transformation of the Airports Council International “Airport Carbon Accreditation” programme – the highest level of airport carbon reduction best practice.
+View our Carbon Footprint Report for the 2018-19 reporting year.

 Projects underway to reduce our emissions include: